moja-global/mentorship/google-summer-of-code/GSOC-2023-Ideas.md

 ### First steps

 Study the FLINT and follow our [FLINT Developer tutorial](https://www.youtube.com/playlist?list=PL_WECUlMWiUkyx5ohT2jglPSa58XmOhgY) and [FLINT Development setup docs](https://docs.moja.global/en/latest/DevelopmentSetup/index.html) to get started.
-Formulate a release process plan and share your findings with the DevOps and working group on the `#devops` channel.
+Formulate a release process plan and share your findings with the DevOps and working group on the `#07-devops` channel.

 ## Idea: Develop pipeline for high-throughput visualisation on Google Earth Engine